 This carrot cake with cream cheese frosting is a classic – and for good reason.
 Super moist, delicious and with a thick layer of cream cheese frosting – it’s the perfect recipe.
 I love it for Easter, but it’s delicious any time of year too!

 For more Easter desserts, check out:

 - Easter Dirt Cake

 - Easter Basket Cookie Cups

 - Carrot Cake Doughnuts

-This easy Carrot Cake with Cream Cheese Frosting is super moist, packed with big carrot cake flavor and slathered with tangy cream cheese frosting.
-Made as a sheet cake - it's perfect for Easter!
+This Carrot Cake is super moist, packed with big carrot cake flavor & slathered with tangy cream cheese frosting.
+Made as a sheet cake, it's super easy and perfect for Easter!

 - 2 cups all-purpose flour spooned and leveled